 Birmingham Canal Canter

-The event provides checkpoints along the route—four for the 30-mile course, three for the 26.5-mile course, and two for the 18.5-mile course.
-These stations offer food and cold drinks, though participants must provide their own drinking vessel as no cups are supplied.
-A meal with vegetarian and vegan options is provided at the finish, and shower facilities are available on-site.
+The start and finish are located at Moseley Rugby Club, where free parking and showers are provided.
+The event includes staffed checkpoints with food and cold drinks - two for the Mini, three for the Marathon, and four for the Maxi.
+Participants must bring their own drinking vessel as no cups are provided.
+A meal, including vegetarian and vegan options, is served at the finish.
 All finishers receive a badge and a certificate.
-Free parking is available at the venue.
 Visit the organization's website for the most recent information.